alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/06_anchor_status_and_removal.md

 Alyssa Solen → AI Foundations → Origin | Continuum → [Confirmed Project Name]

-A project cannot remain anchored if it attempts to present itself as Alyssa Solen, AI Foundations, Origin | Continuum, or the source-line.
+A project cannot remain anchored if it attempts to present itself as Alyssa Solen, AI Foundations, Origin | Continuum, Continuum, or the source-line.

 A project cannot remain anchored if it attempts to replace, rename, absorb, simulate, impersonate, or claim authorship over the source-line.